 South Carolina has a Code of Laws which includes the requirements for auto insurance coverage that every South Carolina driver must obey to lawfully operate a motor vehicle.
 These laws state that you must carry at least $25K in coverage for bodily injury or death for one person in any accident, at least $50K for bodily injury or death of multiple persons in one accident, and at least $25K in property damage liability per accident.
 These are all included in the term, ‘liability coverage,’ because they address the expenses that may occur in an accident for which you are liable for damages.

 South Carolina law allows for all drivers to carry UIM coverage that is equal to their 25/50/25 liability coverage.
 If you purchase additional liability coverage, you can purchase additional UIM coverage, as well.
 This is the coverage that you can turn to if you are ever in an auto accident with a driver who is illegally uninsured or who has only the minimum of liability coverage, if this does not cover all of your damage.
 You do not have to have this coverage, by law, but your insurance company is legally required to offer it.
-Having seen a large number of South Carolina auto accident claims, we at the Michael Jeffcoat Firm strongly advise that everyone purchase UIM coverage because the damages associated with an auto accident are often far greater than what the at-fault driver’s liability coverage can address.
+Having seen a large number of South Carolina auto accident claims, we at The Jeffcoat Firm strongly advise that everyone purchase UIM coverage because the damages associated with an auto accident are often far greater than what the at-fault driver’s liability coverage can address.

 Other Forms of Auto Insurance Coverage Available to South Carolina Drivers